 I’m Glad They Understand

-One of my biggest fears for my son when we realized that he has special needs is being teased by other children.
+One of my biggest fears for my son when we realized that he had special needs was being teased by other children.
 I mean, we know that children tend to be mischievous or naughty even if they mean no harm.
 Just the same, I know that it will hurt me if I see other children making fun of Miguel.
 I’ll also be honest, I had initial hesitations with Miguel and Rafa’s cousins just because they were the first children that my sons would experience interacting with.
-Of course, I tried to explain to them Miguel’s condition but I couldn’t blame them if they didn’t understand; they’re also kids, anyway.
+Of course, I tried to explain to them Miguel’s condition, but I couldn’t blame them if they didn’t understand; they’re also kids, anyway.

 I’m Glad They Understand